Succession season 1: Filming

-Director Adam McKay filmed the pilot in late 2016, while principal photography for the rest of the first season of the series began in October 2017.
-Key locations included the American Irish Historical Society on Fifth Avenue as the location for Logan's apartment, 714 Broadway as the location of Shiv's season 1 apartment, and the Downtown Manhattan Heliport on the East River for scenes of the Roys departing on their helicopters.
-For scenes depicting the interiors of the Waystar RoyCo offices, the crew uses towers 4 and 7 of the World Trade Center, while 28 Liberty Street is used for exterior shots.
+Principal photography for the rest of the first season of the series began in October 2017.
+The season was primarily filmed in New York City locations with additional locations in New Jersey, New Mexico and the United Kingdom.
+In New York City, the American Irish Historical Society on Fifth Avenue served as the location for Logan Roy's apartment.
+714 Broadway was used as the location of Shiv's season 1 apartment, and the Downtown Manhattan Heliport on the East River for scenes of the Roys departing on their helicopters.
+For scenes depicting the interiors of the Waystar RoyCo offices, the crew used towers 4 and 7 of the World Trade Center, while 28 Liberty Street is used for exterior shots.
 Silvercup Studios in Queens houses many of the sets used for the series.
 Other filming locations for the first season included Bellevue Hospital (where the second episode took place), the Cunard Building on 25 Broadway (which houses Cipriani S.A., the venue for a gala in the fourth episode), the East New York Freight Tunnel (the entrance of a bachelor party in the eighth episode), and the Financial District of Lower Manhattan.
 From mid-to-end of January 2018, the production moved from New York to New Mexico for the episode "Austerlitz", which was primarily filmed in Santa Fe.
+Filming primarily took place at the 190-acre Rancho Alegre in Santa Fe.
 On February 22, 2018, filming took place in New Jersey, which required the closing of the Atlantic City-Brigantine tunnel.

-On February 25, 2018, filming took place at Eastnor Castle near Ledbury in Herefordshire, England, which served as the setting for the last two episodes of the season.
+Production on the final two episodes of season one moved to the United Kingdom.
+On February 25, 2018, filming for Shiv and Tom's wedding took place at Eastnor Castle in Herefordshire, England.
+Eastnor Castle is often used as a real-life wedding locale.
+The final episode's underwater lake scene following the car crash, in which Kendall escapes from the car wreckage, was filmed in a giant water tank at Pinewood Studios.
+Prior to filming, actor Jeremy Strong had never taken part in a significant on-screen stunt before.
+According to Capone, some members of the crew wanted to shoot the underwater sequences digitally with the assumption that the process would be quicker.
+A second camera was ready but was never used and instead the underwater sequences were entrely shot on film.
+Filming for the exterior shots of the lake was done at the Victoria Lake near Pinewood Studios.

+Post-production

+The post-production processing of the film stock for the series pilot was done by the FotoKem film laboratory in Los Angeles.
+By the time the full series had gone into production, film was processed and developed at the newly-launched Kodak Film Lab in New York City.
+Scenes shot for the final two episodes in the UK were processed at the British lab Cinelab.
+The captured 35mm film stock was scanned at 4K resolution for post-production editing.